FRO5401/TeamWiki/content/english/programming/post-6.md

 **Image the RoboRIO of the Robot**\
 Description: Image the roboRIO with the latest software\
 Pre-condition:
-- Put a Battery in the Robot
+- Put a Battery in the Robot.
-- Obtain a Functional Driver Station
+- Obtain a Functional Driver Station.

 Steps:
 | Step & Direction      | Expected Result